stellaris-mods/autonomous-assembler/README.md

 ## Compatibility
 Compatible with existing save games, but you need to research the technology to get access to the ships\.
 The menu only shows in new games\.

 This mod is, as far as I know, compatible with all other addons\.
 Including Autobuild\.
+That's not a promise, but if the author of the other mod is not an idiot, they should not conflict\.

+Anything labelled a "Total Conversion" is not in the category of a "mod" or "addon", in case that has to be explicitly mentioned\.
+Obviously some TCs could be compatible, or they already are \- I don't know, and I don't care\.
+Any other mod that wants to add explicit compatibility with Autonomous Assembler is free to do so\.

 ## Replaced files
 This mod does not replace any vanilla files\.